pradverma94/get/README.md

 Full Stack Developer
 --------------------

 Software Engineer taking end-to-end responsibility for envisioning, designing, and developing performance-driven systems.
 Having more than 4+ years of experience solving Engineering problems at scale.
-Work experience with JavaScript, Nodejs, React, Express, Java, SQL, NoSQL, Data Structures and Algorithms, High Level and Low Level (Object-Oriented Design), Redis, Kafka, Postgress, MongoDB, ActiveMQ-RabbitMQ, CI/CD Jenkins, CI/CD, ELK stack, Kubernetes, Docker, AWS.
-I am a quick learner and passionate about learning new things in tech.

 *   🌍  I'm based in India
 *   🖥️  See my portfolio at [here](http://github.com/pradverma94)